Buildroot Setup for Kumquat

 Prerequisites

-- A computer running a Debian-based distribution or Windows Subsystem for Linux 2 (WSL2) with a Debian-based distro.
+- Windows Subsystem for Linux 2 (WSL2) with a Debian-based distro

 sudo apt update